Image

 Last Updated: September 27, 2024

 DUI attorney near me in Marion County, MO.
 No one enjoys being arrested, but it is important to understand that driving under the influence in Marion County is treated as a serious offense in Missouri court.
-Whatever the circumstances, when you are facing a conviction for driving drunk or high, find an attorney you can trust to protect your rights and your future.
+Regardless of the situation, when you are facing a conviction for driving while intoxicated by drugs or alcohol, find an attorney you can trust to fight on your behalf and protect your future.

 You deserve quality legal representation from an attorney who knows their way around DUI cases in Marion County and Missouri.
-Depending on your unique situation, a savvy DUI attorney near Marion County, MO may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will use the law to your benefit and guide you through the entire legal process for your Marion County, MO DUI case.
-For razor-sharp representation after being arrested of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.
+Depending on the circumstances, a savvy DUI attorney near Marion County, MO may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
+Most importantly, they will navigate the law and the entire legal process for your Marion County, MO DUI case.
+For razor-sharp representation after being arrested of driving under the influence of drugs or alcohol, call Combs Waterkotte at (314) 900-HELP.

 • Protect Your License